Coldcard/firmware/docs/seed-xor.md

 Enter [_Seed XOR_](https://seedxor.com), a plausibly deniable means of storing secrets in two or more parts that look and behave just like the original secret.
-One 24-word seed phrase becomes two or more parts that are also BIP-39 compatible seeds phrases.
+One 12 or 24-word seed phrase becomes two or more parts that are also BIP-39 compatible seeds phrases.
 These should be backed up in your preferred method, metal or otherwise.
-These parts can be individually loaded with honeypot funds as each one is 24 words, with the 24th being the checksum and will work as such in any normal BIP-39 compatible wallet.
+These parts can be individually loaded with honeypot funds as each one has same word length, with the last being the checksum and will work as such in any normal BIP-39 compatible wallet.

 This one more solution for your game-theory arsenal.